sanmarjx/PyBer_Analysis/README.md

 - Rural cities have the highest average fare per ride and per driver
 - Urban cities have the highest demand for ridesharing services

 The analysis did not end there.
-In order to ilustrate the results a line chart was created to show the total fare by city type from January 1st, 2019 to April 30th, 2019.
+In order to illustrate the results a line chart was created to show the total fare by city type from January 1st, 2019 to April 30th, 2019.

 ![2019_Fare_by_City_Type](https://user-images.githubusercontent.com/116690861/204149831-e1366868-0931-4e7d-a14b-45af26b78cdc.png)